cdeptula/AvroOutputPlugin/README.md

 Building from Source
 ---
-The Avro Output Plugin is built using Ant.
-Since I do not want to deal with the complexities of Ivy the following instructions must be followed before building this plugin.
+The Avro Output Plugin is built using Ant and requires both Ivy and Maven to also be installed.

-1. Edit the build.properties file.
+1. Edit the build.properties file and set the Pentaho version you wish to build the plugin for.
-2. Set pentahoclasspath to the data-integration/lib directory on your machine.
-3. Set the pentahoswtclasspath to the data-integration/libswt directory on your machine.
-4. Set the pentahobigdataclasspath to the data-integration/plugins/pentaho-big-data-plugin/lib directory on your machine.
-5. Run "ant dist" to build the plugin.
+5. Run "ant clean-all resolve resolve-default dist" to build the plugin.